 Of course, bonus points if you color coordinate your plan like I did mine.

 Want more insight into the customer journey?
-Check out these resources on how to find, convert, and delight your customers.
+Check out how to find, convert, and delight your customers.

 Ready to turn your marketing plan into a reality?